William Allen White Foundation

 Kim Byrnes, Heartland National Life Insurance Company, Director of Agency Services, Blue Springs, MO

-Jenni Carlson, The Oklahoman, Sports Columnis, Oklahoma City, OK
+Jenni Carlson, The Oklahoman, Sports Columnist, Oklahoma City, OK

 Francesca Chambers, White House Correspondent for USA Today, Washington D.C.